Information about our Nursery

 11:50 Optional lunch club with pupil’s choice school dinner.

-12:20 A quiet time in nursery to relax with friends after lunch.
+12:20 Play in the nursery garden with friends after lunch.

-12:50 Afternoon activities including indoor and outdoor sessions.
+12:50 Afternoon activities including dance, crafts, yoga and outdoor sessions.

 3:00 Story and rhyme time before ending the afternoon session at 3:20

-In addition to this, each week we do cooking, dancing, create role play areas and the children choose book bags and maths bags to take home.
+In addition to this, each week we do cooking, PE, create role play areas and the children choose book bags and maths bags to take home.

 We have a self-contained nursery building at the rear of the school with full disabled access and facilities and a coded security entry system.
 There are toilets, a kitchen, an office and a lobby as well as the main classroom.
 This large, light space is kept at a constant temperature through heating and air conditioning and it’s divided into stimulating learning zones with a SmartBoard in the carpet area.
 Our enclosed garden is huge and is surrounded by fields.
 We have a lot of outdoor play equipment, including a large sandpit as well as a bug hotel, planters and other features to encourage the children to engage with nature.
 We have a canopy area to enable us to play outside in all weather conditions.